Chapter 10 Combining rasters and vector layers

 Figure 10.11: Density (observations per pixel) of rare plants in the nature reserve

 The raster coloring is almost uniform, because the distribution is highly skewed.
 Namely, there are a lot of pixels with zero count, and few pixels with high count (try running hist(s[[1]]) to see that).
-We can use a logarithmic scale to visualize the density pattern more clearly (Figure 10.12).
+We can use a logarithmic color scale to visualize the density pattern more clearly (Figure 10.12).
 Now we can see which parts of the reserve were characterized by higher occurence of rare plants.

 b = c(0, 10^(seq(0, log10(max(s[[1]], na.rm=TRUE))+0.1, 0.1)))